Approximate k-NN Graph Construction: a Generic Online Approach: Conclusion

 \section{Conclusion}

 We have presented our solution for both approximate \textit{k}-NN graph construction and nearest neighbor search.
 These two issues have been addressed under a unified framework.
 Namely, the NN search and NN graph construction are designed as an interdependent procedure that one is built upon another.
 The advantages of this design are several folds.
-First of all, the approximate \textit{k}-NN graph construction becomes an online procedure.
-It therefore allows the samples to be inserted in or dropped out from the graph dynamically, which is not possible from most of the existing solutions.
+First of all, the approximate \textit{k}-NN graph construction is treated as an online procedure.
+It allows the samples to be inserted in or dropped out from the graph dynamically, which is not possible from most of the existing solutions.
 Moreover, no sophisticated indexing structure is required to support this online approach.
 Furthermore, the solution has no specification on the distance measure, which makes it a generic approach both for \textit{k}-NN graph construction and NN search.
-The effectiveness of the proposed solution both as a \textit{k}-NN graph construction approach and NN search has been extensively studied.
-Superior performance is observed in both cases under different test configurations.
+Superior performance is observed on both \textit{k}-NN graph construction and nearest neighbor search tasks under various test configurations.

 \ifCLASSOPTIONcompsoc